-Right now, there are no land-based locations to bet on sports in Iowa.
-That is why sports fans currently use what are considered legal Iowa sports betting sites based offshore.
+Right now, there are plenty of land-based locations to bet on sports in Iowa.
+That is why sports fans currently use whatever land-based sportsbooks are closest to them.
 The passed legislation notes that riverboat casinos, land-based casinos, and horse race tracks would be permitted to offer sports wagering.
-Here are a few of the potential places where you can bet on sports in Iowa:
+Here are a few of the places where you can bet on sports in Iowa:

 - Ameristar Casino Hotel – Council Bluffs

 - Hard Rock Hotel and Casino – Sioux City

 - Isle Casino Hotel – Bettendorf